 You can purchase kombu (seaweed) from a good Asian supermarket.
-If you are struggling to find some, try searching online for kombu and check out my video below where I take you shopping to show you what to look out for.
+If you are struggling to find some, try searching online for kombu and check out my video above for more information.

 Gluten-free | Fat-free | Sugar-free | Low carb | Dairy-free

 - 2 large pieces of kombu, A4 paper size

 - 5 litre (1.3 gallons ) cold water